Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

  - **Loaders**, which tells Webpack about the different file loaders we'd like to use.

 There's also the `devtool: 'eval'` option, which tells Webpack how to package our files so they're easier to debug.
-In this case our code will come inside `eval()` statements, which makes it hot loadable.
+In this case, our code will come inside `eval()` statements, which makes it hot loadable.

 Let's go through the four sections one by one.